-Understanding BSF larvae
+Understanding the BSF Larvae

 Getting the worms means you don't need to go through the egg incubating process to get BSF larvae.
 You can keep some of it for reproduction & get the eggs yourself to keep the colony alive.

-Preparing the compost box
+Preparing the Compost Box

 It's good to use a dark compost box because BSF larvae are light-sensitive.
 They don't like too much light when eating.
 Cover the box with a lid or put it in shade also works very well.
 If you use a lid, make sure to leave at least some gap so the gases get exchanged in & out.

 Also, create some good airflow under & around the box.
 This helps create an aerobic (with oxygen) environment for the larvae to live & breathe.
 An anaerobic (without oxygen) environment may suffocate the babies–especially for the BSF larvae which tend to generate a lot of heat because of their non-stop wiggling.